 Birth Control vs. Grapefruit

 Ever heard that eating grapefruit can interact with your birth control?
 Well, it’s true...sort of.
-Here’s the deal.
+Here’s the deal with grapefruit and the pill (and other forms of hormonal birth control).

 What does that all mean?
+Does grapefruit affect birth control?
 The takeaway here is that grapefruit and birth control are largely safe to take together in terms of preventing pregnancy (i.e. if you’re on the pill and you eat a grapefruit, you’re not going to get pregnant).
 However, if you eat a lot of grapefruit on a regular basis (say one a day, or a glass of grapefruit juice a day) and you start experiencing concerning side effects from your birth control, the grapefruit might be the culprit.
-If you’re worried, have a chat with your doctor about your options, and cut back on your grapefruit intake in the meantime.
+If you’re worried, have a chat with your doctor about your options for enjoying grapefruit and the pill, and cut back on your grapefruit intake in the meantime.

 Not on birth control but interested in trying it out?
 With SimpleHealth, you can get your prescription online and your refills delivered to your door, right when you need them.
 All it takes to get started is an easy, doctor-designed consultation.